 Founder - Adrian Ballinger Adrian Ballinger founded Alpenglow Expeditions in 2004 envisioning a more holistic climbing experience for his clients than the status quo.
 Adrian is the only American who has skied two 8,000 meter peaks, was the first person to ski Manaslu, the 8th tallest mountain in the world, and in 2011 became the first person to summit three 8,000 meter peaks in only 3 weeks (Everest twice and Lhotse once).
 Adrian holds both an AMGA and IFMGA guide's certifications and has achieved more than 10 summits of 8,000 meter peaks (including 6 summits of Mt.
 Everest).
 Partner / Chief Guide - Logan Talbott Logan has been guiding professionally for over a decade in the disciplines of Rock, Alpine and Ski Mountaineering.
 When not out guiding, Logan spends time in the office helping the team with the day-to-day operations of the business.
 From one day ascents of El Capitan to big Alpine climbs in the Himalaya, or from ski descents on Denali to backyard ski tours in Lake Tahoe, he can't help but smile when out running around the hills.
 Logan is an AMGA/IFMGA mountain guide, an Avalanche course leader with AIARE, as well as a wilderness EMT.
 In addition to guiding, Logan has extensive experience in mountain rescue, having worked for rescue teams in both Yosemite and Denali National Parks, and volunteering locally for Tahoe Nordic SAR.
-LOCAL KNOWLEDGE.
-LOCAL PARTNERS We partner with local logistics companies in each country and region that we operate in.
+LOCAL KNOWLEDGE, LOCAL PARTNERS We partner with local logistics companies in each country and region that we operate in.
 Often we have partnerships that have been with us since the beginning of Alpenglow.
 Whenever we bring on a new operator we have vetted them thoroughly to insure their reliability and quality.
 Our local and regional logistics partners are the backbone of our in-country logistics and help us achieve the success that we're known for.

+After 15 year expeditions including m 8,000-meter we have ref acclimatizat process to health, succ After 15 years of guiding expeditions all over the world, including more than a dozen 8,000-meter peak expeditions, we have refined and distilled the acclimatization and climbing process to maximize safety, health, success, and enjoyment.
 The Alpenglow Difference Alpenglow Expeditions' Rapid AscentTM climbs are an entirely new way to approach big-mountain expeditions.
-Rapid AscentTM Strategy First developed by Adrian Ballinger, Rapid AscentTM is a unique approach to climbing big mountains across the world.
+Rapid Ascent[TM] Strategy First developed by Adrian Ballinger, Rapid Ascent[TM] is a unique approach to climbing big mountains across the world.
 This innovative program combines hypoxic training at home with precise logistics and small team sizes to reduce the overall time spent away from home, all while greatly increasing the chance of success on your international climbing expedition.
 By pre-acclimatizing for 4 weeks at home, we're able to reduce the overall expedition time to 14 days.
 It is due to this pre-acclimatization that we are able to move quickly from Mendoza to base camp with no ill effects.